 Below is a listing of members of our community who have died since the last In Memoriam list was compiled for DisCon III last year (from October 14, 2021 to the present).
+If you know of someone you believe should be included, please let us know.

 You can also keep up to date by following the Chicon 8 In Memoriam twitter feed.